AdamPaternostro/Azure-Databricks-HDInsight-Hive-Metastore/README.md

 9. Terminate your Databricks cluster
 10. Restart your cluster
 11. In a SQL notebook you can run SHOW TABLES (you should see the sample table from HDInsight)
     * NOTE: You will not be able to select the data from this table.
 The table is probably pointing to blob or ADLS storage.
 You should create all your tables in HDI/Databricks as EXTERNAL and makes sure you LOCATION property is set to blob or ADLS.
-You Databricks cluster will also need to be authorize to access ADLS or blob.
+You Databricks cluster will also need to be authorized to access ADLS or blob.

 ### Step 1
 ```